Udhays07/My-100-days-C-coding-Challenge/README.md

 34. Write a program to print Pyramid pattern using numbers.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day34.c)
 35. Write a program to print Palindromic pyramid pattern printing. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day35.c)
 36. Write a program to calculate Maximum number of handshakes.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day36.c)
-37. Write a program to find the Quadrants in which coordinates lie
+37. Write a program to find the Quadrants in which coordinates lie.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day37.c).
 38. Write a program to Convert digit/number to words
 39. Write a program to find Number of days in a given month of a given year
 40. Write a program to find Permutations in which n people can occupy r seats in a classroom.